ardunn/alexdunn.io/hugo/content/posts/rpi_server.md

 By default, all SSH-enabled servers have SFTP enabled.
 So you are already able to connect via your computer's file explorer or FTP apps on your phone or computer.

 However, a more convenient way of accessing your share is with sshfs. sshfs is a simple SFTP utility which mounts your server to a computer and makes it appear like any other hard drive.
-If you're on Linux with the `apt` pacakge manager, you should be able to do a simple
+If you're on Linux with the `apt` package manager, you should be able to do a simple

 ```
 $ sudo apt-get install sshfs